corley/ng-startup-documentation/docs/02-structure-scafolding.md

-# App structure and scafolding
+# App structure and config

 ## Foldering
 ```